 First about coffee selection.
 I have read criticisms of this method from some people who describe the result as being rather bland and lacking in flavor.
 I was rather surprised by this, since my first exposure to it was very favorable, even though I like strong coffee.
-This first attempt of mine was made with standard store brand pre-ground auto drip coffee.
-I later tried making this coffee with the pricier arabica beans and was completely disappointed in the results.
+This first attempt of mine was made with standard store brand pre-ground auto-drip coffee.
+I later tried making this coffee with the pricier Arabica beans and was completely disappointed in the results.
 Experiment yourself, and let me know what your results are.

 Secondly, about the cardboard.
 It can tend to get soaked when sliding it under the dripping cup.
 If you want to mitigate this, cover it with packing tape so that the drips don’t soak in.
-Or, if you prefer, you could use a more waterproof material, like the foam trays that are used for packaging produce.
+Or, if you prefer, you could use more waterproof material, like the foam trays that are used for packaging produce.

 Thirdly, regarding temperature.
 You may notice that adding cold concentrate to hot water gives you a coffee that is not quite as hot as you are accustomed to.
 If that is the case, there are two things you can do.
-The first is nuke it.
+The first is to nuke it.
 Put it in the microwave until it is as warm as you like it.
 The second is to pre-warm your cup.
 This works great if you have a ceramic mug.
 Just fill it with hot tap water for a minute or so, then dump that out and fill it with the hot water and concentrate.
 The temperature will be as hot as coffee from the pot.

 Fourth, concerning quantity.
 If you have smaller cups, just use what you have and adjust the amount of coffee you use.
-For example, two 20 ounce cups would be about right for two bags.
+For example, two 20-ounce cups would be about right for two bags.

 That’s all.
 Try some cold brew coffee and see if you like it.
 If not, you aren’t out the $30 for a brewing system.
 If you do like it, you still aren’t out $30 unless you want to be.